 Whether you’re a professional chef, sommelier, or simply a wine enthusiast, wine and cheese pairings are a must.
-This is a centuries-long culinary treat that
+This is a centuries-long culinary treat that has stuck around for a reason: there's nothing better than the best wine and cheese pairings.

 Due to the complexity of wine flavors, it’s wise to treat each pairing differently.
 A steak wine pairing, wine pairing with chicken, turkey wine pairing, and wine pairing with salmon are all different for the same reason.

-Wine And Cheese Pairing Chart
+Wine and Cheese Pairing Chart

 Before pairing up specific wine vintages and cheeses, it helps to see recommendations for general wine and cheese types.
 Take a look at the types of wine chart for cheese pairing below: